AASanusi/fashion/README.md

 ### User Goals
 #### First Time Users
 - As a first time user, I want to be able to access the site.
-- As a first time user, I want to be able to view application without having to register.
+- As a first time user, I want to be able to view site without having to register.
 - As a first time user, I want to be able to register to the the site.
-- As a first time user, I want to be able to view with posts such as viewing, liking and commenting.
+- As a first time user, I want to be able to interact with posts such as viewing, liking and commenting.
 - As a first time user, I want to be able to view profile pages.
 - As a first time user, I want to be able to follow users.
 - As a first time user, I want to be able to create posts.